The Gauge Picture of Quantum Dynamics: Introduction

-We find that the answer is yes if we allow for not just one wavefunction, but a collection of \emph{local wavefunctions} $\ket{\psi_I}$, each associated with a local patch of space.
-The Hilbert spaces associated with nearby patches are related by unitary transformations $U_{IJ}$, which are also dynamical.
+We find that the answer to both questions is yes, and that one consequence of gauging the global unitary invariance is that locality becomes explicit in the equations of motion.
+In order to achieve this, we introduce a collection of \emph{local wavefunctions} $\ket{\psi_I}$, each associated with a local patch of space.
+Each local wavefunction is an element of the same Hilbert space as the usual wavefunction.
+The local wavefunction associated with nearby patches are related by unitary transformations $U_{IJ}$, which are also dynamical.
 Locality is explicit in the sense that the equations of motion [\eqnref{eq:localSchrodinger}] for the dynamical variables ($\ket{\psi_I}$ and $U_{IJ}$) only depends on nearby Hamiltonian terms and nearby dynamical variables.
+(Note that locality is not explicit in Schr\"odinger's picture in this way.)

+The Schr\"odinger and Heisenberg pictures are related by a time-dependant unitary transformation that acts on the wavefunctions and operators.
+Our new picture of quantum dynamics is related to the Schr\"odinger and Heisenberg pictures via a local gauge transformation.
+We describe these derivations in detail in \secref{sec:Heisenberg} and \secref{sec:gaugePicture}.
+The new local equations of motion are given in \eqnref{eq:localSchrodinger}, and the local gauge transformation is given in \eqnref{eq:gaugeSymmetry}.

+In \secref{sec:interactionPicture}, we show that the gauge picture local wavefunction associated with a patch is equivalent to the interaction picture wavefunction when the interaction Hamiltonian is the sum over Hamiltonian terms that have some support on that patch.
+To gain intuition, in \secref{sec:circuits} we consider the example of a quantum circuit in the gauge picture.
+In \secref{sec:measurements}, we describe the measurement process in the gauge picture.
+Although local unitary dynamics are explicitly local in the gauge picture, the affect of local measurement is not explicitly local in the gauge picture (similar to the Schr\"odinger picture).
+In \secref{sec:patches}, we generalize spatial locality in the gauge picture to e.g. locality in local particle number or local energy density.